Is Your Company’s Resilience Battery on Empty? Five Steps to Recharge

 2. Keep a close watch for the early warning signs of declining resilience.
 Psychologically unsafe workplaces are almost invariably the scene of high levels of resignations, absenteeism and sick leave.
 These metrics, taken together, provide unambiguous evidence that basic working conditions are draining resilience from your people.

 3. Watch for employees who are pushing themselves too hard.
 Are your people constantly deferring their PTO, or answering work emails during time off on evenings, weekends and statutory holidays?
 These are tell-tale signs of employees who will eventually drain their resilience batteries.
 No one, not even the hardiest top performers, can ignore work-life balance and remain resilient.

 5. Pay particular attention to leadership.
-Broad engagement surveys show that the main reason why people leave organizations is to escape bad or toxic leadership.
-You need to apply a focused and explicit lens to the quality of leadership in your organization to ensure your leaders are not subjecting employees to neglect, unreasonable work demands, sexual harassment and emotional abuse.
+Broad engagement surveys show that the main reason why people leave organisations is to escape bad or toxic leadership.
+You need to apply a focused and explicit lens to the quality of leadership in your organisation to ensure your leaders are not subjecting employees to neglect, unreasonable work demands, sexual harassment and emotional abuse.

 It’s important to note that a transfusion of new employees or leaders cannot, on its own, improve the resilience of an organisation with a particularly toxic culture.
 Even the most confident and capable new employees and leaders eventually drain their resilience batteries when faced with an unsupportive workplace.